rachbowyer/sling-blade-runner/README.md

 the different characteristics of the job.
 The Engineering puzzles are uninteresting but the Computer Science puzzles are very entertaining.

-ITA were some of the smartest people in the room, so it was no surprise when Google gobbled them up and ended their approach to recruitment; the puzzles though remain.
+ITA were some of the smartest people around, so it was no surprise when Google gobbled them up and ended their approach to recruitment; the puzzles though remain.
 One of the puzzles is "Sling Blade Runner", which ITA used between March 2007 and September 2008.